 If you have a new GPU, it probably already came with some thermal paste directly from the manufacturer.
 So, when asking yourself if you should put thermal paste on the GPU, the answer is that it depends.
 In use cases, adding additional or different thermal paste to your GPU can be beneficial.
 We will cover some of these cases in detail.

 1. If your rig and graphics card are fewer than 3 to 5 years old, it is unlikely that you need to open it up to add more thermal paste to the GPU.
 Quality paste should last for at least this length of time.

 2. Even if the card and other components are new, it is a good idea to check the internal temperatures of your computer as soon as you can.
 Doing this can give you an idea of the normal temperature range, and you will know if anything is off in the future.
 Some apps can test this for you.

 3. If temperatures are too high for the GPU, consider cleaning the card and carefully removing dust or other debris that has built up inside.
 This could be enough to restore temps to a normal range.
 If not, it is time to consider adding some new thermal paste to alleviate the heat issue.

 If you get a cheap thermal paste that is conductive, there is a possibility that it might cause shorts on the components that surround the graphics card.
-This is a particular case where you will want to be careful about what type of thermal paste you are applying to the GPU and how much you’ve decided to use.
+This is a case where you will want to be careful about what type of thermal paste you are applying to the GPU and how much you’ve decided to use.

 Most thermal paste for newer GPUs should last a minimum of three to five years.
-However, good paste can last much longer than that.
+However, a good quality paste can last much longer than that.
 Although some manufacturers might recommend redoing your paste regularly for best results, you might not need to touch it.

 Most rigs will come with a bit of thermal paste installed, and it should last for several years at the very least.
-If you’re constructing your own computer, there are best practices for installing the correct type or amount of thermal paste for your GPUs needs.
+If you’re constructing your own computer, there are best practices for installing the correct type or amount of thermal paste for your GPU needs.